Red Ted Art - Make crafting with kids easy & fun

 • Glue stick

-The FULL Set of 7 Paper Spinners is available in my Teacher’s Pay Teacher’s store for less of the price of a coffee!
-However, you can still download one full colour swirl or a basic template for free.
+The FULL Set of 7 Paper Spinners is available in my Teacher’s Pay Teacher’s store for less of the price of a coffee (there is also a “Mega” bundle that includes many seasonal designs)!
+However, you can still download one full colour swirl or the basic free template are available for free on Gumroad.
+Enter $0 or check out or leave a small tip if you wish.

 DIY Paper Spinners How To: